ningrao/notes/js.md

  * PureComponent apply shadow comparison in shouldComponentUpdate(); pass new object when property changed;
  * parent re-render will trigger descendents re-render;
  * 6 lifecycle events: componentWillMount/componentWillReceiveProps/(shouldComponentUpdate)/componentWillUpdate/componentDidUpdate/componentDidMount/componentWillUnmount/;
- 	.) componentWillReceiveProps
+ 	- componentWillReceiveProps
 		..) props may be the same(parent rerender);
 		..) not triggered in mounting;
-  .) componentWillUpdate
+  - componentWillUpdate
     ..) can not call setState.
-  .) load data in componentDidMount
+  - load data in componentDidMount
       + remind setting initial state
-      + componentWillMount is called twice both on server side and client when SSR
+  - none is called except for `componentWillMount` in server side for SSR
+    + data is loaded manually from static methods
+    + may check if call again fired in componentWillMount in client
  * preventDefault instead of 'return false';
  * prop.children represents passed html;
  * fetch for ajax;